Siege of Djibo: Initial encirclement and negotiation attempts

+Growing pressure

 By May, the city was once again mostly cut off from outside aid, and suffered under food and water shortages.
 On 26 May, an airstrike by the Burkina Faso Air Force killed JNIM commander Tidiane Djibrilou Dicko and ten other militants near Djibo.
 On 2 June, rebels raided the city and bombarded two local security forces bases, killing a soldier and four VDPs.
 This attack further demoralized the local population, and when a convoy of traders attempted to leave the city for the south, so many people tried to climb onto their trucks to escape Djibo that the convoy had to be cancelled.
 In July, the rebels blew up two bridges to Djibo, further hindering any attempts to supply the city by land.
 In early August, a military convoy to Djibo was struck by a roadside bomb, killing 15 soldiers.
 At this point, most people in Djibo had access to one meal per day at most, and many had begun resorting to eating tree leaves.

 On 5 September, a roadside bomb hit a supply convoy from Bourzanga which was trying to reach Djibo; 35 people were killed and dozens injured.
-On 26 September, a supply convoy to Djibo was ambushed by JNIM, the ambush killed 26 soldiers, 10 civilians, and left 95 vehicles destroyed.
+On 26 September, a supply convoy to Djibo was ambushed by JNIM.
+The ambush killed 26 soldiers, 10 civilians, and left 95 vehicles destroyed.
 Burkinabé officers requested support by the forces involved in Operation Barkhane, and the French Air Force intervened to save what remained of the beset convoy.
 This ambush further undermined public confidence in Interim President Paul-Henri Sandaogo Damiba's government, and possibly contributed to his overthrow on 30 September.
 By early October, Djibo was mainly supplied by humanitarian flights.
 On 24 October, JNIM insurgents assaulted the 14th Inter-Arms Regiment's base in Djibo, killing at least ten soldiers and wounding 40 more.
 Security forces stated that the attackers suffered 18 dead.
 JNIM claimed that it had also freed 67 prisoners during the raid, and captured 400 "light weapons".